davy7125/polyphone/en/development/building-polyphone-for-mac-os-x.md

 ```
 Then copy all .h (headers) and .a (static libraries).

 Another way to get the libraries already built is to use <a href="https://brew.sh/" target="_blank">Homebrew</a>.
-After installing this tool, it is possible to get "libsndfile" along with its dependencies with this command:
+After installing this tool, it is for example possible to get "libsndfile" along with its dependencies with this command:
 ```
 arch -x86_64 brew install libsndfile
 ```